MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-certification-submissions.md

 </tbody>
 </table>

 Submissions are automatically assigned Declaritive and Universal attributes based off the entire submission contents.
-If you want a Submission to be marked as `Declaritive=True` and/or `Universal=True`, all files and INFs within the submission must be compliant with the appropriate attribute(s).
+If you want a submission to be marked as `Declaritive=True` and/or `Universal=True`, all files and INFs within the submission must be compliant with the appropriate attribute(s).
 For example, a merged HLK package can contain two driver sets for different OS certifiations.
 If one set is Declaritive and another set is not, the entire submission would be marked as `Declarative=False`.
 Each set should be seperated into two submissions to ensure they are marked appropriately.

 If you want to add or update your announcement date, use the **Announcement date (UTC)** field and select **Submit**.